super-toq/emptywindow/README.md

-### Please note:
+> [!Note]
-This code is part of my learning project and is for demonstration purposes only.
+> This code is part of my learning project 2025 and is for demonstration purposes only.